cdc1979/Devnuggets/README.md

 #Devnuggets Toolkit

 This toolkit is a collection of helper libraries for performing common tasks in a C#.NET/MVC project.

-You can install from nuget using
+You can install from nuget using:

-Install-Package Devnuggets.Toolkit -Version 1.0.0
+Install-Package Devnuggets.Toolkit -Version 1.0.1

 Examples

+Checkout the Devnuggets.Test project for some sample code.

-##MongoDB Helper
+###MongoDB Helper

 - CopyCollection
 - Compact Collection